aliiikz/kubevirt-guacamole-operator/README.md

 After a VM connection is automatically created:

 1. Login to Guacamole as admin
-2. Navigate to Settings → Connections
+2. Navigate to Settings → Users
-3. Select the auto-created connection
+3. Select the user you want to give the access to the connections.
-4. Click "Permissions" tab
+4. Select the connections you want.
-5. Manually add users or groups with appropriate permissions
+5. Go to Home to see the connections.